tedunderwood/biographies/evaluation/hypotheses.md

 These hypotheses start to get pretty weak, because we can't be confident that social similarity *ought* to trump genre and authorial style.
 I have accordingly not created many of them.

+67. Arthur Donnithorne, in *Adam Bede* (George Eliot) resembles Alec d’Urberville in *Tess of the d’Urbervilles* (Thomas Hardy) more than either character resembles Daniel Deronda in *Deronda* (Eliot).

+68. Alice Humphreys, in *The Wide, Wide World* (Susan Warner) resembles Helen Burns in *Jane Eyre* (Charlotte Brontë) more than either character resembles Mr Rochester in *Jane Eyre* (Brontë).

-67. Tom Joad, struggling working-class protagonist of *The Grapes of Wrath* (Steinbeck), resembles Jurgis Rudkus, struggling working-class protagonist of *The Jungle* (Sinclair), more than either resembles Durham, a factory owner in *The Jungle*.
+69. Tom Joad, struggling working-class protagonist of *The Grapes of Wrath* (Steinbeck), resembles Jurgis Rudkus, struggling working-class protagonist of *The Jungle* (Sinclair), more than either resembles Durham, a factory owner in *The Jungle*.

-68. Ona Rudkus, exploited teenager in *The Jungle* (Sinclair), resembles Selena Cross, exploited teenager in *Peyton Place* (Metallious), more than either resembles Constance Mackenzie, worried mother in *Peyton Place.*
+70. Ona Rudkus, exploited teenager in *The Jungle* (Sinclair), resembles Selena Cross, exploited teenager in *Peyton Place* (Metallious), more than either resembles Constance Mackenzie, worried mother in *Peyton Place.*

-69. Trilby, performer and tragic ingenue of *Trilby* (Du Maurier), resembles *Sibyl Vane*, performer and tragic ingenue of *Dorian Gray*, more than either resembles Lord Henry, cynical aristocrat in *Dorian Gray.*
+71. Trilby, performer and tragic ingenue of *Trilby* (Du Maurier), resembles *Sibyl Vane*, performer and tragic ingenue of *Dorian Gray*, more than either resembles Lord Henry, cynical aristocrat in *Dorian Gray.*

-70. Dr. Matthew Swain, well-meaning doctor in *Peyton Place* (Metallious), resembles Dr. Neal, well-meaning doctor in *Good Luck, Miss Wyckhoff* (Inge), more than either resembles Lucas Cross, abusive drunkard from *Peyton Place*.
+72. Dr. Matthew Swain, well-meaning doctor in *Peyton Place* (Metallious), resembles Dr. Neal, well-meaning doctor in *Good Luck, Miss Wyckhoff* (Inge), more than either resembles Lucas Cross, abusive drunkard from *Peyton Place*.

-71. Contrasts of age.
+73. Contrasts of age.
 Wade Hampton Hamilton, Scarlett's son in *Gone with the Wind,* resembles Ruthie Joad, a reckless child in *Grapes of Wrath*, more than either resembles the spinster Aunt Pittypat in *Gone with the Wind.*

-72. Tom Sawyer, in *The Adventures of Tom Sawyer* should resemble Oliver in *Oliver Twist* more than either character resembles Miss Havisham in *Great Expectations.* Contrast of age, but this is a debatable hypothesis because Tom often speaks in a national/provincial dialect.
+74. Tom Sawyer, in *The Adventures of Tom Sawyer* should resemble Oliver in *Oliver Twist* more than either character resembles Miss Havisham in *Great Expectations.* Contrast of age, but this is a debatable hypothesis because Tom often speaks in a national/provincial dialect.

-73. Mr. Darcy in *Pride and Prejudice* should resemble Edward Waverly in *Waverly* (Walter Scott) more than either character resembles the villain Rashleigh Osbaldistone in *Rob Roy.* Moral contrast.
+75. Mr. Darcy in *Pride and Prejudice* should resemble Edward Waverly in *Waverly* (Walter Scott) more than either character resembles the villain Rashleigh Osbaldistone in *Rob Roy.* Moral contrast.

 Hypotheses that are weak because disrupted by a lot of historical time